-- d. the preparation and submission of annual nominations for the various Speed Skating Canada awards in consultation with the respective SSBC committees and as directed by the Board of Directors; - e. the acceptance of nominations and determination of recipients for recognition annually at SSBC AGM in the categories listed in E2 through E9.
-Other awards may be given out as determined from time to time by the Awards Committee in a.
-Skater of the Year - Provincial
+- d. the preparation and submission of annual nominations for the various Speed Skating Canada awards in consultation with the respective SSBC committees and as directed by the Board of Directors; - e. the acceptance of nominations and determination of recipients for recognition annually at SSBC AGM in the categories listed in the SSBC Awards Bulletin.
+E2 through E9.
+Other awards may be given out as determined from time to time by the Awards Committee in consultation with the Board of Directors and as funding allows.